rajnandinitikkal/AI-Tools/Readme.md

 Description: ChatGPT is a conversational AI language model developed by OpenAI.
 It is capable of generating human-like responses in natural language conversations.
 ChatGPT can be used for a variety of tasks, including:
-  - Answering your questions in a comprehensive and informative way, even if they are open ended, challenging, or strange.
+  - Answering your questions in a comprehensive and informative way, even if they are open-ended, challenging, or strange.
-  - Generating different creative text formats of text content, like poems, code, scripts, musical pieces, email, letters, etc.
+  - Generating different creative text formats of text content, like poems, code, scripts, musical pieces, emails, letters, etc.

 Free/Paid:
   - Free version -- GPT-3.5